kprohith/rkpblog.tech/content/about.md

 disqus: false
 ---

 I'm [**Rohith Palakirti**](https://linkedin.com/in/rohith-kp), currently a sophomore at Manipal Academy of Higher Education pursuing a Bachelor of Science in Computer Science.
 Skilled in Python, C++, Java, HTML, CSS, JavaScript.
 Pytorch, tensorflow, keras, Microsoft Azure, fast.ai and love tinkering with Arduinos.
 Interested in deep learning, neural networks and full-stack development.
-Always looking for opportunities to learn and improve
+Always looking for opportunities to learn and improve.

 ---